Table of Contents

 |"Nesting forbidden due to the group type"||The given groups can not be used in the permission groups, for example, universal permission groups can not include any local user groups.|

 |"Account unknown ..."||The given object is not known.
 It must be created in the AD and then read with Rescan.
 Perhaps in the table even a blank space is too much between object names and semicolon when counting objects.|

 |"Account not found in the AD-Graph"||The given object is not known.
 It must be created in the AD and then read with Rescan.
 It is therefore possible that this is not correct.|

 4.1.
 Export to Excel (CSV)

-Here you have the possibility to issue the read permission structure in form of a CSV file.
-You could finish the project here, edit the permission structure in the spreadsheet and after that read the table again, using the table-import.
+Here you have the possibility to issue the read permission structure in the form of a CSV file.
+You could finish the project here, edit the permission structure in the spreadsheet and then read the table again, using the table-import.

-Please find additional information in this article: Export access right structures as .csv file
+Please find additional information in this article: Export access rights structures as .csv file

 4.2.
-Save the work progress and continue the work in Drag & Drop mode
+Save the work progress and continue working in Drag & Drop mode

 The updated working state is stored in the database.

-migRaven automatically jumps into the Drag & Drop mode.
+migRaven automatically jumps into the Drag and drop mode.